How to buy a hosted phone system

 How hosted phone systems work

-Often compared to private branch exchange (PBX) systems, hosted phone systems are Internet protocol (IP) based, meaning voice communications go over a computer network.
-Instead of purchasing expensive PBX equipment, a hosted phone system buyer leases some basic equipment and pays a monthly fee to the hosting company.
 Generally, the business leasing the phone system will receive a router that connects their local network to the hosting company.
 In some cases, a private link is provided for added security.
 When a phone makes a call from inside the business, it is connected via the router to the central hosting office, where most of the heavy lifting is done.
-If appropriate, the call is transmitted via voice over Internet protocol (VOIP).
-If calling a traditional phone, the call is routed to the regular phone network.

 Pros and cons of a hosted phone system

-The biggest advantages for the business leasing a hosted phone system are cost, scalability and features.
+- Cost.
 Because the equipment is leased, the up-front cost is lower than purchasing new phone hardware.
 Since the hosting company is responsible for upgrading its technology, this is another expense that is not borne solely by your business.
-Scalability is another benefit, as in the case of a business suddenly needing more lines.
-Such a need can typically be handled with little effort by the hosting company.
-Finally, added features such as an auto attendant, virtual numbers, and follow-me calling are standard, making a hosted phone system a powerful choice for a small investment.

-However, there are some downsides to not having your phone system on-site.
-First, you must give up some control.
+- Surrendering control.
 As all the software and hardware (except for the phone handsets and possibly a router) is housed outside of your office, you won't be able to be as hands-on with it as you would otherwise be.
 The positive side of this lack of control is that you don't need to have phone system experts on-hand at your company to deal with any problems that come up.

+- Potential for system upgrades.
 While most hosting firms deal with network standards such as SIP, if you do choose a host that rolls its own protocol, you may find yourself in need of complete upgrades should you choose another provider.
-Finally, as with the Internet in general, networks can periodically go down.
-So if your business needs the phone to be available, without fail, every minute of every day, hosted phone systems may not be for you.

 Choosing the right dealer